-The 10 in 10 Diet is a total system that makes it easy to transition off meat and cook healthy food conveniently while keeping your grocery bill under $150 a month per person, and reducing our contribution to climate change – think 10% reduction by remembering these 10 key points.
+The 10 in 10 Diet is a total system that makes it easy to transition off meat and cook healthy food conveniently while keeping your grocery bill under $150 a month per person, and reducing our contribution to climate change – think 10% reduction by remembering 10 key points below.

 This site has been here since 2009 (writing March 2015).
 It gets pretty regular traffic.
 That's very encouraging.

-I was never a hardcore vegetarian, always willing to eat what was put in front of me in others' homes, so I may still enjoy some of these local meats.
-There are pastured chickens and farmed deer, local artisan sausages from ethical pork.
-But a very small amount.
-I'm big on stews where the meat is very sparse among the veggies.
-If everyone did this, the world might stop frying!
+I was never a hardcore vegetarian, always willing to eat what was put in front of me in others' homes, so I have been enjoying some sustainably produced local meats, while supporting the farmers of our little market, but a very small amount.
+I'm big on stews and soups where the meat is very sparse among the veggies.
+Cowspiracy has changed my mind about what constitutes real 'sustainability'.

 Enjoy inexpensive but delicious vegetarian foods from different ethic traditions.